ProAccess/MakeMyHOAok/HOA Cert Program.md

 Management companies may discover such benefits sufficient to warrant offering a discount for boards that can maintain higher ratings or increasing management fees should the board's rating drop below a certain number.
 Management fees usually are one of the largest budget items affecting dues.

-### Increased membership for Community Association educators
+### Increased membership for community association educators
 <span class="float-r"><img src="images/echo-logo-500.png" width="150"><br><br>
 <img src="images/cai-logo-500.png" width="150"><br><br>
 <img src="images/cacm-logo-500.png" width="125"></span>